pytimer/certadm/README.md

 # Certadm

-Certadm is a tool that renew or recreate Kubernetes cluster certificates created by kubeadm.
+Certadm is a tool that renew Kubernetes cluster certificates created by kubeadm.

 Kubernetes cluster created by kubeadm, the certificates expire time is one year, after expired time, cluster can't working.
 So we should manually renew certificates and make it effect.

-This tool support two commands to renew/recreate Kubernetes cluster certificates, it's scope is limited to the local node filesystem now, but it can be integrated with higher level tools.
+This tool support renew Kubernetes cluster certificates, it's scope is limited to the local node filesystem now, but it can be integrated with higher level tools.

+## Support Kubeadm version

+Now the tool only support v1.11.0+, and the latest kubeadm support renew command, so we can use `kubeadm renew` to renew certificates, the latest kubeadm version will be support.

+If the Kubernetes version v1.13.0+, you can see [renew certficates](https://github.com/kubernetes/kubeadm/issues/581#issuecomment-471575078) .

 ## Certadm commands

 **certadm renew --config=xx.yaml** to renew Kubernetes control-plane components certificates.

-**certadm recreate --config=xx.yaml** to recreate Kubernetes control-plane and kubelet components certificates.
-(This command not implement currently)

 ## Implement workflow

-When the Kubernetes cluster change ip address, the **recreate** command should be used.
-But this operate is dangerous, so run this command must be carefully.

 ### Renew command workflow